Career mentors are meaningful work mentors... APPLY NOW

 - Introduce students to the value of professional relationships

 - Help students build social networks while in college

 - Build value in pursuing informal mentoring relationships while in college outside of the class assignment

 - Develop career readiness skills

 What is the time commitment?

-Students and mentors are matched over a 10-12 period and meet at least 3 times in person, virtually, or by phone.
-In the fall 2017 pilot program a few mentors and student mutually agreed it would be beneficial to continue the partnership beyond the course assignment, but it is not required.
-Mentors complete a self-directed online training and attend a mentoring meet-up with the students prior to being matched.
-Mentors are invited to attend 1-2 other campus events during the semester and a one day retreat each summer.
+Students and mentors are matched over an 8-10 week period each semester and meet at least 3 times in person, virtually, or by phone.
+In the pilot program some mentors and students mutually agreed it would be beneficial to continue the partnership beyond the course assignment, but it is not required.

 May I opt in and out of the program?